 \[ \forall \varepsilon > 0 \quad \exists k \in \mathbb{N} \quad : \quad L \leq a_k < L + \varepsilon \]

-Since the sequence is decreasing, for each \(n \geq k\) we have:
+Since the sequence is decreasing, for every \(n \geq k\) we have:

 \[ L \leq a_n \leq a_k < L + \varepsilon \]